tyler-reitz/fullstack.challenge/README.md

 ### Pointers

-- Keep in mind you are working on an existing code-base.
+- Keep in mind that you are working on an existing code-base.
 - Code should be clean, extensible and robust.
 Don't overlook edge cases.
 - You will have to create some basic UI.
 While we're not expecting you to be a skilled designer, it should come close to the look and feel of the app.
 We *are* looking for engineers with some product-sense.
 - We like [emojis](https://gitmoji.carloscuesta.me/) :wink: